Fine-structure constant: Potential variation over time

 or as close to zero as experiment can measure.
 Any value far away from zero would indicate that α does change over time.
 So far, most experimental data is consistent with α being constant, up to 10 digits of accuracy.

 Past rate of change

 The first experimenters to test whether the fine-structure constant might actually vary examined the spectral lines of distant astronomical objects and the products of radioactive decay in the Oklo natural nuclear fission reactor.
 Their findings were consistent with no variation in the fine-structure constant between these two vastly separated locations and times.
+The most recent constraint from Oklo, from Davis & Hamdan (2015), set an upper limit of 11 ppb difference at 95% confidence level, a constraint comparable in strength to that from atomic-clock measurements.

 Improved technology at the dawn of the 21st century made it possible to probe the value of α at much larger distances and to a much greater accuracy.
 In 1999, a team led by John K. Webb of the University of New South Wales claimed the first detection of a variation in α.